Article

 You get labelled as being ‘vegetative’ – being without conscious awareness of self and environment – but as recent research has shown, sometimes this diagnosis is wrong.

-Presently, MRI (magnetic resonance imaging) machines are used to detect awareness in unresponsive patients.
-However, these cannot be used if the patient suffers from involuntary movements (moving creates ‘noise’ in the MRI data that is processed into images) or they have metal pins and plates in their bodies (common in accident victims).
+Presently, MRI (magnetic imaging) machines are used to detect awareness in unresponsive patients.
+However, these cannot be used if the patient suffers from involuntary movements (moving creates ‘’ in the MRI data that is processed into images) or they have pins and plates in their bodies (common in accident victims).
 In addition, the method requires specialist expensive equipment that is not always available, and the tests themselves are complex and expensive to perform.

 Non-invasive way to detect conscious responses